freenas/freenas-docs/userguide/system.rst

 This screen also contains these buttons:

-**Factory Restore:** resets the configuration database to the default base version.
-However, it does not delete user SSH keys or any other data stored in a user's home directory.
-Since any configuration changes stored in the configuration database will be erased, this option is handy if a mistake has been made or to return a test system to the original configuration.
+**Factory Restore:** reset the configuration database to the default base version.
+However, this does not delete user SSH keys or any other data stored in a user's home directory.
+Since any configuration changes stored in the configuration database will be erased, this option is useful when a mistake has been made or to return a test system to the original configuration.

-**Save Config:** saves a backup copy of the current configuration database in the format *hostname-version-architecture* to the system being used to access the administrative interface.
-It is recommended to always save the configuration after making any configuration changes. %brand% automatically backs up the configuration database to the system dataset every morning at 3:45.
-However, this backup will not occur if the system is shut down at that time.
-If the system dataset is stored on the boot pool and the boot pool becomes unavailable, the backup will not be available.
-The location of the system dataset can be viewed or set using :menuselection:`System --> System Dataset`.
+**Save Config:** save a backup copy of the current configuration database in the format *hostname-version-architecture* to the computer accessing the administrative interface.
+Saving the configuration after making any configuration changes is highly recommended. %brand% automatically backs up the configuration database to the system dataset every morning at 3:45.
+However, this backup does not occur if the system is shut down at that time.
+If the system dataset is stored on the boot pool and the boot pool becomes unavailable, the backup will also not be available.
+The location of the system dataset can be viewed or set using
+:menuselection:`System --> System Dataset`.

 .. warning:: Passwords are backed up with the system configuration.